 A freelance private investigator is hired to figure out why a client’s wife was transformed into a statue.

 Much to the detective’s displeasure, the sun was out in full song and dance without a cloud in the sky.
 It’s not like he couldn’t work in the sun, but he had to take precautions to ensure his safety, which slowed him down.
 The client insisted on a rush job and offered to pay extra to start investigating now.
-He protected his skin with a refined black and gray suit with a subtle gothic flare of gargoyles on the jacket.
+He protected his skin with a refined black and purple suit with a subtle gothic flare of gargoyles on the back of the jacket.

 With one hand holding his enormous umbrella, Psychon glided his fingers over the face of a statue of a surprised young woman.
 The detective looked down the urban wilderness trail, making a note of the other sculptures decorated along the path.
 There were various species and genders depicted with nothing in common other than they had a scared look on their faces.